DKIM Checker

 ## Topic Overview

 DKIM adds a cryptographic signature to outgoing email.
 The receiving inbox uses a public key in DNS to check that the message was signed by a trusted sender and was not changed after signing.
-This tool checks the selector and domain you enter, then explains whether the matching public key record is present and usable.
+The DKIM checker reviews the selector and domain you enter, then explains whether the matching public key record is present and usable.
 The [DKIM](https://mailrith.com/guides/dkim.md#steps) guide explains how selectors, keys, and email delivery services fit together.

 DKIM problems are often fixable once you know which selector is being used.
 Some senders publish the wrong selector, leave the key empty, keep a short old key, or forget that a new email delivery service uses its own DKIM records.
 When DKIM is repaired, also check [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md#steps), because the signing domain must line up with your visible From domain for DMARC to trust it.